 East Portland Neighborhood Office

 The East Portland Neighborhood Office (EPNO) is one of seven neighborhood offices of the City of Portland's Office of Neighborhood Involvement that provides community building and civic engagement support.
 Our service area covers the part of Portland east of 82nd Avenue/I-205 and includes about 25% of Portland’s population.
-EPNO is a community-driven program, supporting community members with their civic engagement activities.
+EPNO is a community-driven program, supporting community members with their civic engagement and advocacy activities.
 We are led by a committed team of community volunteers who make up our Advisory Committee.
 The Advisory Committee provides strategic guidance to help us improve our programming and advance our mission.

 EPNO acts as a hub for East Portland independent organizations in their work.